w3f/polkadot-wiki/docs/learn/learn-opengov.md

 {{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }}
 days are considered rejected by default and the Decision Deposit is refunded.
-If the proposal manages to stay passing until the end of the Confirmation Period, it is considered approved and is scheduled to execute from the proposed origin but after the Enactment Period .
+If the proposal manages to stay passing until the end of the Confirmation Period, it is considered approved and is scheduled to execute from the proposed origin but after the Enactment Period.
 The Enactment Period is specified when the referendum is proposed but is also subject to a minimum value based on the Track.
 More powerful Tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.

 #### Voluntary Locking

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} utilizes an concept called `Voluntary Locking` which allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens, hence, the number of votes for each token holder will be calculated using the following formula:
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} utilizes a concept called `Voluntary Locking` which allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens, hence, the number of votes for each token holder will be calculated using the following formula: